CAN'S projects are designed to have minimal impact on the surrounding environment, the magnificence of which is one of Nepal’s greatest assets.

-We only get involved in projects were there is a grass-roots need that will fundamentally improve the lives of the ordinary people of Nepal; we aren’t interested in prestige projects.
+CAN only gets involved in projects where there is a grass-roots need that will fundamentally improve the lives of the ordinary people of Nepal; CAN is not interested in prestige projects.

-We work with the local people, both in identifying their needs, but also ensuring that they feel a genuine sense of ownership – that it is their project, not something imposed by outsiders.
-We achieve this by asking them to get actively involved and making a practical contribution towards its completion.
+CAN works with the local people, both in identifying their needs, but also ensuring that they feel a genuine sense of ownership – that it is their project, not something imposed by outsiders.
+This is achieved by asking local people to get actively involved and to make a practical contribution towards its completion.

-We seek to empower local communities, helping them to help themselves through entrepreneurial projects that provide a long term sustainable income, such as Community Action Treks, fish farms, market gardens, craft good made from local materials.
+CAN seeks to empower local communities, helping them to help themselves through entrepreneurial projects that provide a long term sustainable income, such as Community Action Treks, fish farms, market gardens, craft goods made from local materials.

-In our planning we recognise that improvements can generate their own problems, for instance reducing child mortality through the installation of a health post will radically increase the population – which will very quickly need educating and then a source of employment.
+In the planning CAN recognises that improvements can generate their own problems, for instance reducing child mortality through the installation of a health post will radically increase the population – which will very quickly need educating and then a source of employment.